 Energy Transition Path

-The aim of this work package is to design ships that can adapt to completely new energy systems in the future, without the design becoming too rigid in the considered futures, or too expensive to be economically viable now.
+The aim of this work package is to design ships that can adapt to completely new energy systems in the future, without the design becoming too rigid in the considered future, or too expensive to be economically viable now.

 Downloads